davioliveira-dev/davioliveira-dev/README.md

 My name is Davi, I am passionate about development, be it web, mobile, IoT or game development.

-I have two dogs, called Kiara and Nala.
-I mostly spend my time strolling through new places with my dogs, trying out new restaurants or watching series.

 Also i'm gamer, i love playing videogames since i was 6!

 - :office_worker: Currently working as Fullstack Developer.